zeustamil/paulrhayes.com/source/_posts/css-tetrahedron.md

 A triangle can be created in CSS by manipulating the borders of an element.
 Combining four triangles in a 3D space using `-webkit-transform`, these can be positioned to form a tetrahedron (or pyramid if you prefer).

 [CSS pyramid - proof of concept](/experiments/pyramid/)
 For now this only works in Safari 5.0.2+ and iOS, although 3D transforms will surface in Firefox 4 and the next build of Chrome.
-The demo doesn't use JavaScript.
+The demo doesn’t use JavaScript.

 <div class="edit">
 <time datetime="2012-02-12">12 Feb 2012</time> Experiment updated for Firefox 10 which supports 3D transforms.